apereo/apereo.github.io/_posts/cas/2019-11-03-cas62-gettingstarted-overlay.md

 # Configuration

 I am going to skip over the configuration of `/etc/cas/config` and all that it deals with.
-If you need the reference, you may always [use this guide](https://apereo.github.io/cas/6.1.x/configuration/Configuration-Management.html) to study various aspects of CAS configuration.
+If you need the reference, you may always [use this guide][configmgmt] to study various aspects of CAS configuration.

 Suffice it to say that, quite simply, CAS deployment expects *the main* configuration file to be found under `/etc/cas/config/cas.properties`.
 This is a key-value store that is able to dictate and alter the behavior of the running CAS software.